 Photos Courtesy of Brad Boardman

-That’s exactly what the Salisbury University women’s lacrosse team was able to do this past season, as the Sea Gulls captured their fourth national title in program history.
+That’s exactly what the Salisbury University women’s lacrosse team did this past season, as the Sea Gulls captured their fourth national title in program history.

-The season began with a dark cloud over the head of the program, as nobody knew if they were going to have a complete season and a chance at the national title.
+The season began with a dark cloud over the head of the program.
+Nobody knew whether they were going to have a complete season or a chance at the national title.

-“With the way 2020 ended, there was a lot of uncertainty,” Nestor said.
+“With the way 2020 ended, there was a lot of uncertainty,” said Jim Nestor, Head Coach of the women's lacrosse team.
 “These last two seasons have made us realize just how fortunate we are to be coaching and playing this game.”

 As a result of the cancellations of spring sports in the midst of the pandemic, the National Collegiate Athletic Association granted spring athletes an additional year of eligibility.

-Having athletes return to the season, Nestor said, played a large role for his group.
+Having seniors return for another season, Nestor said, played a large role for his group.